 Buonarroti, the Florentine, has already been mentioned.
 He supported the revolution in 1792, served in Corsica and at Toulon and accompanied the French army in Italy in order to help in the democratisation of the country.
 He was an extremist, one of the first socialists, and became a friend of Babœuf while both were in prison after the fall of Robespierre.
-After Babœuf's rising he was arrested and spent various periods of imprisonment in several places until he was exiled to Geneva.
-After Napoleou's fall he made the Swiss town a hotbed of conspiracies and collected round himself "a numerous company of good patriots, who waited anxiously to assure the triumph of public liberty with no distinction of country or religion", as one of his admirers says.5 said to have expressed a wish that Robespierre had cut off many more heads.
-He became one of the most prominent and persistent of the Carbonari and earned the names of "Old man of the Mountain" and "Patriarch of Angeloni and Buonarroti were important links in connecting Carbonarism ''. the Italian Sectarian movement with European liberalism.
+After Babœuf's rising he was arrested 4 and spent various periods of imprisonment in several places until he was exiled to Geneva.
+After Napoleon's fall he made the Swiss town a hotbed of conspiracies and collected round himself "a numerous company of good patriots, who waited anxiously to assure the triumph of public liberty with no distinction of country or religion", as one of his admirers says.5 said to have expressed a wish that Robespierre had cut off many more heads.
+He became one of the most prominent and persistent of the Carbonari and earned the names of "Old man of the Mountain" and "Patriarch of Carbonarism ''.
+Angeloni and Buonarroti were important links in connecting the Italian Sectarian movement with European liberalism.

 When the Paris Committee and the Grand Firmament became active, as might be expected, Angeloni and Buonarroti were entrusted with the supervision of the Sectarian movement in Italy, and Angeloni became especially responsible for Piedmont.
-He met with some success: an Adelfic centre was set up in Turin under the control of the Grand Firmament,7 and Doctor Gastone and Grandi, the Carbonaro leaders, became heads of the Adelfia, which was known in Piedmont also under the name of Delphic Order.8 even succeeded in enrolling General Gifflenga,9 the commander of the Cacciatori (Rifles), who was entrusted with the leadership of the Society, 10 and according to Helfert Santa Rosa, Collegno and the Prince of Cisterna became members.11 The General was in touch with also the "Epingle" of Lyon, 10 which was
+He met with some success: an Adelfic centre was set up in Turin under the control of the Grand Firmament, and Doctor Gastone and Grandi, the Carbonaro leaders, became heads of the Adelfia, which was known in Piedmont also under the name of Delphic Order.
+Angeloni even succeeded in enrolling General Gifflenga, the commander of the Cacciatori (Rifles), who was entrusted with the leadership of the Society, and according to Helfert Santa Rosa, Collegno and the Prince of Cisterna became members.
+He General was in touch with also the "Epingle" of Lyon, which was probably the Black Pin.
+In the meantime Buonarroti was establishing a strong Sectarian centre at Geneva,1 a connecting link between Piedmont and Paris.

+'''

-1 Romano Catania, pp. 8 et subseqq.
+Romano Catania, pp. 8 et subseqq.

-2 ibid, pp. 16-17.
+ibid, pp. 16-17.

-3 Cantù, Cronistoria, vol. ii., p.
+Cantù, Cronistoria, vol. ii., p.
 230. Romano Catania, p.
+31.

-31. 4 Romano Catania, pp. 3-7.
+Romano Catania, pp. 3-7.
 Cantù, Cronistoria, vol. ii., p.
 202, note.

 Andryane, vol. i., p.
 6.

 Dito, pp. 333, 341.

 Nicolli, pp. 91-93.
-Luz Luzio, Massoneria, p.
+Luzio, Massoneria, p.
 179.

-8 Lati, p.
+Lati, p.
 82.

-9 Romano Catania, p.
+Romano Catania, p.
 25.

+Dito, p.
+339.

+'''

-10 Dito, p.
-339. 11 Helfert, p.
+11 Helfert, p.
 127.